ewmorr/fungi_ITS2_dada2_protocol_07162024/README.md

 # Workflow for processing ITS2 reads to ASVs on the permise server using dada2 and ITSxpress
+### See https://benjjneb.github.io/dada2/ITS_workflow.html and https://benjjneb.github.io/dada2/tutorial.html for explanations of the ASV calling process and R code
 ## software setup
 If conda environments are not already installed on the user premise account install them as follows
 ```